netherphp/standards/README.md

 $String = sprintf('User: %s',$Name);
 ```

-However, anytime you need to do something like call a method to build a string
+However, anytime it is needed to do something like call a method to build a string
 then the `sprintf` is the only acceptable choice.

 ```php